-Instruction in applied music consists of one academic hour private lesson per week and one hour of daily practice for one credit per semester.
-Advanced students with an interest in performance are encouraged to take an academic hour private lesson once a week with two hours of daily practice for two credits per semester.
+Instruction in applied music consists of a thirty minute-long private lesson per week with expected additional practice for one academic credit per semester.
+Advanced students with an interest in performance are encouraged to take a one hour-long private lesson once a week with addition practice for two credits per semester.
 Each course may be repeated for credit.
 Suggested repertory sheets are available for each field and level.
-No GER 6 exemptions are given for private music lessons.

-To obtain additional information about applied music lessons, students are encouraged to contact Judy Zwelling, Director of Applied Music, by email at [[jlzwel]] or by phone at (757) 221-1073.
+To obtain additional information about applied music lessons, students are encouraged to contact the Music Department Office at [[music]] or by phone at (757) 221-2157.

 How to Register for Lessons

-Note: If you are registering for lessons for the first time, please fill out the department's Applied Music Information Form and return the completed form to the dropbox on the door of Ewell 268 before your first lesson.
+Note: If you are registering for lessons for the first time, please fill out the department's Applied Music Information Form [pdf].
+Return the completed form to the instructor directly via email.
 Hard copies of the form can be obtained from the wall display opposite the door to Ewell 268.

-3) After you have successfully registered in the course, the Bursar's Office will email you to say your bill may be viewed online.
+- After you have successfully registered in the course, the Bursar's Office will email you to say your bill may be viewed online.
 Fees may be paid by mail or at the Bursar's Office, located in Blow Hall.
 Fees are non-refundable after the add/drop period each semester.
 If an applied lesson is dropped before the end of the add/drop period, you will be charged a pro-rated fee equal to 1/12 of the Applied Music fee for each lesson you received from an applied music instructor prior to dropping the course.
-Full refunds of lesson fees after the add/drop period are only obtainable by petitioning the Committee on Academic Status.

 Key loan deposits are returned to students at the end of each year, provided their keys is returned.
 If a key is not returned at the end of the semester, the Department of Music retains the deposit to purchase new keys for the practice rooms.

-To rent and instrument from the Department of Music, fill out an Instrument Rental Agreement and return it to your instructor or ensemble director.
-No fee will be charged for instrument rental unless an instrument is returned in disrepair or is not returned.
-If a fee must be charged at the end of the rental date, a hold will be placed on the student's account, keeping them from registering for the next semester's courses or graduating, until the student pays the fee or returns the instrument.
+To rent an instrument from the Department of Music, fill out an Instrument Rental Agreement [pdf] and return it to your instructor or ensemble director.
+There is no fee for instrument rental unless an instrument is returned in disrepair or is not returned.
+If a fee must be charged at the end of the rental date, a hold will be placed on your account until the fee is paid.

-Students who are enrolled in applied music courses, an ensemble, and/or other music courses that require the use of an instrument are eligible to use a departmental locker at no charge.
-To claim a locker, fill out a Locker Assignment Agreement or pick up a hard copy from the wall display opposite the door to Ewell 268.
+If you are enrolled in music courses that require the use of an instrument, you are eligible to use a departmental locker at no charge.
+To claim a locker, fill out a Locker Assignment Agreement [pdf] or pick up a hard copy from the wall display opposite the door to Ewell 268.
 Find the smallest empty locker with enough space to accommodate your instrument, and place your lock on it.
 If you use one of the largest lockers, please be prepared to share it with another student.
-Lockers are available on a first-come, first-serve basis.
-Students may not keep a locker for more than one academic year without reassignment.
+Lockers are available on a first-come, first-serve basis, and are reassigned every year.